 Schedule an appointment for a custom made sports guard!

 The American Dental Association has produced a list of all the sports it recommends athletes wear a custom mouthguard.
 These sports include:

 Our patients can receive a sports guard in a single visit to our Boston office.
 The process is easy and simple.
 Our dental team will take care of everything for you, answering any questions and addressing any concerns you have.
-Dental Partners of Boston has protected the smiles of numerous athletes in the local Boston area, so we are proud to offer the same sports guards and services to all of our patients.
+Dental Partners of Boston has protected the smiles of numerous athletes in the local Boston area, so we are proud to offer the same services to all of our patients.